itsJensin/Malachite-Tracker-Cases-For-Mochi/README.md

 <sup>(If you're outsourcing your printing, simply skip to [Assembly](--assembly--))</sup>
 1. Firstly, go to the releases tab on this page and download all of the files in the latest release.

 2. Open your printing software, and drag and drop the four files labelled `Malachite-Shell-... .step` onto the printing plate.
+You can copy and paste these parts to print however many trackers you will be making.

 <p align="center">
 <img width="400" height="225" alt="PLA Parts Build Plate sized" src="https://github.com/user-attachments/assets/2cce889e-611b-4316-ba34-38a52765a252" />